-143.115.
-Continue with the efforts of providing equal access to education by all national races in the country (Lao People's Democratic Republic);
+143.115 Continue with the efforts of providing equal access to education by all national races in the country (Lao People's Democratic Republic);

-143.116.
-Continue to provide equal access to education by all national races, including minorities in the country (Democratic People's Republic of Korea);
+143.116 Continue to provide equal access to education by all national races, including minorities in the country (Democratic People's Republic of Korea);

-143.117.
-Continue efforts to develop its human capital through education, training and empowering vulnerable groups (Sri Lanka);
+143.117 Continue efforts to develop its human capital through education, training and empowering vulnerable groups (Sri Lanka);

-143.118.
-Improve the situation of minorities in the country (Greece);
+143.118 Improve the situation of minorities in the country (Greece);

-143.119.
-Accelerate citizenship verification processes so that populations now deprived of identity documents do not remain in an illegal situation (France);
+143.119 Accelerate citizenship verification processes so that populations now deprived of identity documents do not remain in an illegal situation (France);

-143.120.
-Ensure the safe and voluntary return of all IDPs to their place of origin (Turkey);
+143.120 Ensure the safe and voluntary return of all internally displaced persons to their place of origin (Turkey);

-143.121.
-Allow access to humanitarian aid to all groups who need it, including internally displaced persons in Rakhine State and other affected areas (Kuwait);
+143.121 Allow access to humanitarian aid to all groups who need it, including internally displaced persons in Rakhine State and other affected areas (Kuwait);

-143.122.
-Adopt and implement all the necessary measures to continue improving health care, food and education services in camps for internally displaced persons, including in remote areas (Panama);
+143.122 Adopt and implement all the necessary measures to continue improving health care, food and education services in camps for internally displaced persons, including in remote areas (Panama);

-143.123.
-Ease tensions in rural areas by developing an effective land registration system with a clear complaints handling mechanism (Germany);
+143.123 Ease tensions in rural areas by developing an effective land registration system with a clear complaints handling mechanism (Germany);

-143.124.
-Effectively address the issue of land grabbing, including through providing redress to farmers and others whose land was illegally or arbitrarily seized (Czech Republic).
+143.124 Effectively address the issue of land grabbing, including through providing redress to farmers and others whose land was illegally or arbitrarily seized (Czech Republic).

-144. The following recommendations will be examined by Myanmar which will provide responses in due time, but no later than the 31st session of the Human Rights Council in March 2016:
+144. The following recommendations will be examined by Myanmar, which will provide responses in due time, but no later than the thirty-first session of the Human Rights Council, in March 2016:

-144.1.
-Ratify the core international human rights instruments (Paraguay);
+144.1 Ratify the core international human rights instruments (Paraguay);

-144.2.
-Accede to and implement all core human rights treaties (Latvia);
+144.2 Accede to and implement all core human rights treaties (Latvia);

-144.3.
-Ratify all core human rights conventions, especially ICCPR, CAT and ICESCR (Germany);
+144.3 Ratify all core human rights conventions, especially the International Covenant on Civil and Political Rights, the Convention against Torture and the International Covenant on Economic, Social and Cultural Rights (Germany);

-144.4.
-Ratify the outstanding core treaties, such as ICCPR, CAT, and ICERD (Hungary);
+144.4 Ratify the outstanding core treaties, such as the International Covenant on Civil and Political Rights, the Convention against Torture, and the International Convention on the Elimination of All Forms of Racial Discrimination (Hungary);